sdbuch/score_inverse_problems/README.md

 ```

 * `config` is the path to the config file.
 Our prescribed config files are provided in `configs/`.
 They are formatted
   according to [`ml_collections`](https://github.com/google/ml_collections) and should be mostly self-explanatory. `sampling.cs_solver` specifies which sampling method we use for solving the inverse problems.
-They have 4 possible values:
+They have 5 possible values:
     * `baseline`: The "Score SDE" approach, as in the original paper [Score-Based Generative Modeling through Stochastic Differential Equations](https://arxiv.org/abs/2011.13456)
     * `langevin`: The "Langevin" approach, similar to the method in [Robust Compressed Sensing MRI with Deep Generative Priors](https://arxiv.org/abs/2108.01368)
     * `langevin_projection`: The "ALD + Ours" approach, used to demonstrate advantages of the projection-based conditioning method compared to prior work.
     * `projection`: Our full method.
+    * `fista_tv`: Classical FISTA-TV optimization baseline (learning-free).

 * `workdir` is the path that stores all artifacts of one experiment, like checkpoints, samples, and evaluation results.